ollieatkinson/Guise/README.md

 key.synthesizedextensions: 1
 ```

+I initially created a bash script for this https://gist.github.com/ollieatkinson/b8b84a1de3e06946abb76eeeada73574, which worked fine but I wanted to play around with a swift command line tool.

-So... after all of that, we can now use `API.swift` to track the changes to a public interface of a module during code review.
+So... after all of that, we can now use `public-api-generator` to generate `API.swift` and track the changes to a public interface of a module during code review.

+Cheers 🍻